Marcelle Lender Dancing the Bolero in “Chilpéric” by Henri de Toulouse-Lautrec

 Henri de Toulouse-Lautrec

-Henri Marie Raymond de Toulouse-Lautrec-Monfa (1864 – 1901), also known as Henri de Toulouse-Lautrec was a French painter, printmaker, caricaturist, and illustrator whose immersion in the colourful and theatrical life of Paris in the late 19th century.
+Henri Marie Raymond de Toulouse-Lautrec-Monfa (1864 – 1901), also known as Henri de Toulouse-Lautrec was a French painter, printmaker, caricaturist, and illustrator whose immersion in the colorful and theatrical life of Paris in the late 19th century.

 Toulouse-Lautrec was born in the Midi-Pyrénées region of France, where his parents were members of a wealthy and aristocratic family.
 His mother and father were first cousins, his grandmothers were sisters, and unfortunately, he suffered from congenital health conditions sometimes attributed to a family history of inbreeding.
 Modern physicians attribute his condition to an unknown genetic disorder, sometimes known as Toulouse-Lautrec Syndrome.
-His legs ceased to grow so that as an adult he was extremely short (1.42 m or 4 ft 8 in).
+His legs ceased to grow so that as an adult, he was extremely short (1.42 m or 4 ft 8 in).
 He developed an adult-sized torso while retaining his child-sized legs.

 Physically unable to take part in many activities, Toulouse-Lautrec immersed himself in the arts from an early age.
 After initially failing college entrance exams, he passed his second attempt and completed his studies.
 Later, seeking independence from his mother, Toulouse-Lautrec was drawn to Montmartre, the area of Paris famous for its bohemian lifestyle and the haunt of artists, writers, and philosophers.
 Studying art in the heart of Montmartre, it became an area he rarely left over the next 20 years.